 The West Highland Way Hike takes you on a journey through Scotland's spectacular highland landscape.

-It's a 96 mile adventure from Milngavie to Fort William, filled with lovely Scotland scenery that encompasses quiet lochs, impressive mountains, flowing rivers and much more!
+It's a 96 mile adventure from Milngavie to Fort William, filled with lovely Scotland (see United Kingdom hikes) scenery that encompasses quiet lochs, impressive mountains, flowing rivers and much more!

 If you're interested in taking on this world-famous long distance hiking trail then have a look through this comprehensive guide to find out everything you need to know about the West Highland Way Hike.

 Scotland's West Highland Way Hike is one of the most famous long-distance walks in world.
-The trail is 96 miles (154 km) in length and runs from Milngavie, in Glasgow, all the way to Fort William in the heart of the highlands.
+Now, how long is the hike?
+The trail is 96 miles (154 km) in length and runs from Milngavie, in Glasgow, all the way to Fort William in the heart of the rugged region of Highlands.

 The trail is an incredible adventure through Scotland's diverse scenery that gets more and more striking as you travel further into the hilly highlands.